Temasys/SkylinkJS/README.md

 });
 ```

-## How to build your own Temasys SkylinkJS
+## How to build your own Temasys Web SDK
-In your [Git](http://git-scm.com/download) terminal, execute the following commands:
+Using [Git](http://git-scm.com/download) command line tools, execute the following:
 ```
 # 1. Clone or download this repository via git terminal.

 git clone https://github.com/Temasys/SkylinkJS.git

-# 2. Install all required Temasys SkylinkJS dependencies.
+# 2. Install all required dependencies.
 Use (sudo npm install) if required.

 npm install